Social & Community Projects

 Most people are unaware that Australia sends its First Nations pregnant women away from their homeland, to birth off Country.
 For them, this means being separated from loved ones, their culture, their language, their bush tucker, and all their usual comforts and supports.
 These beautiful and venerable women are forced to travel to a foreign place to give birth.
 Imagine that for yourself?

 Children by Choice is an independent Brisbane-based non-profit organisation, committed to providing unbiased information on all unplanned pregnancy options – abortion, adoption and parenting.
-We have a pro-choice and client-centred approach.
-They provide non-judgemental all options counselling, information and referrals for Queensland women and people with uteruses experiencing unplanned pregnancy, and post-abortion counselling, through our Queensland-wide phoneline and in person at our Brisbane office.
+They have a pro-choice and client-centred approach, providing non-judgemental all-options counselling and information and referrals for women and people with uteruses experiencing unplanned pregnancy.
+They also provide post-abortion counselling through their Queensland-wide phoneline and in person at their Brisbane office.

 YOTHU Basket Project

 Our First Nations birthing women and their babies need our support.

 Yothu is the Yolgnu word for baby.
 Yolngu (or Yolŋu) are Australian First Nations people who live in north-eastern Arnhem Land of Australia.
 Yolngu means “person” in the regions Yolŋu Matha languages.
 Yolngu culture is among the oldest living cultures on earth, stretching back more than 50,000 years.

 In March 2019, the Australian Doula College (ADC) was approached by Dr Sarah Ireland and Associate Professor Elaine Lawurrpa Maypilama from Charles Darwin University to take Accredited Doula Training to Galiwin’ku, a remote Aboriginal community in East Arnhem Land as part of a pilot training under their Caring for Mum on Country research program.